fortrabbit/help/docs/htaccess.md

 Here are the most common mistakes we see in combination with `.htaccess`:

 ### Missing .htaccess

 Another common mistake we see quite often is to miss out the `.htaccess` file.
 The dot at the beginning of the file name indicates that this file should be invisible in your operating system.
 So when you dragged files in your FTP client from the Downloads folder, it's very likely that the `.htaccess` file was left home.
 This can cause 403 errors.

 In macOS Finder you can toggle invisible files with ` CMD + SHIFT + .`, easy to remember, like dot files.
 SFTP clients with a split view option are mostly showing those files by default.
 Take care, there are possibly other hidden files in your project, like `.gitignore` and `.env`.

+### Changes are not applied

+`.htaccess` contents are cached (Apache / web browser), so it might take a while until you see changes you have made to `.htaccess` files to be applied.
+You can try `curl` to test the new rules.

 ### Wrong location